MC00614/mppi_ipddp_cpp/README.md

 # Key Features
 - Header only solver
 - CPU multi-processing
-- Benchmark with MPPI variants
+- Benchmark with MPPI variants and multiple environments
 - Collision Checker can be modified on demand
 - Custom model can be easily configured